print page

 A3

-For student dropouts aged over 15, EDB will try to place them back to the schools last attended or other schools, depending on such circumstances as parental choices, suitability and availability of school places.
-With parents' consent, our Bureau may refer these students to short term programmes/ social development programmes run by NGOs to prepare them for resumption of normal schooling.
-For information regarding returning to schools, please contact Non-attendance Cases Team at 3698 4382.
-Furthermore, the Bureau also encourages students and young people to consider their further studies or return to school based on their own abilities and interests.
+For student dropouts aged over 15, EDB will place them back to the schools last attended or other schools, depending on such circumstances as parental choices, student learning ability and vacancy situation of school.
+With parents’ consent, EDB may provide these students with the information of training programmes or courses which cater for their needs to prepare them for resumption of normal schooling.
+For enquiries, please contact Non-attendance Cases Team at 3698 4411.

 TOP